ZERO WASTE GROCERY GUIDE: CALIFORNIA

 -Bring Your Own Long Beach: At this spot, you can stock up on bulk home and beauty products, like shampoo, conditioner, body wash, hand soap, body lotion, jojoba oil, Castile soap, baking soda, laundry detergent, dish soap, dishwasher detergent and more.
 They also sell zero waste goods for the home.
 Find them at a pop-up location or at their refill station.

--Broome Street General Store: You can find nontoxic and refillable soaps and household cleaners made by Common Good and Co.
+-Broome Street General Store: You can find nontoxic and refillable soaps and household cleaners made by Common Good.

 -Erewhon Natural Foods: At their locations, you can find a good selection of standard bulk foods like grains, beans, nuts, seeds, snacks, herbs, spices, teas, and more.